 How I Got Here

-Around the same time, I became a teaching assistant for the introductory CS course.
-I loved helping students progress from feeling completely overwhelmed to gaining confidence in their abilities.
-I decided to go into education after graduation, because I saw teaching as a way to have a direct impact on people's lives.
+In my senior year, I was also an undergraduate teaching assistant for the introductory CS course that I'd struggled with my freshman year.
+I loved helping students progress from feeling completely overwhelmed to gaining confidence in their own abilities.
+So I decided to go into education after graduation, because it seemed like more meaningful work - teaching had a direct impact on people's lives.